Mental Health Assessment and Treatment Services

 How is ADHD treated?

 Treatment of ADHD can involve a combination of pharmacologic and nonpharmacologic interventions.
 Pharmacological treatment may include the use of stimulant medications.
 Nonpharmacological interventions include behavioral interventions such as managing sleep and exercise, incorporating specific strategies to manage ADHD symptoms into a person’s daily life, and sometimes the use of academic accommodations to allow an individual to fully access their education.
+Where can I get more information?

 Russell Barkley ADHD information and books website